Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Numerical Experiments

 \subsection{Discussion}

-\paragraph{Safety in handcrafted scenarios} The safety verification ensures that the encounter traffic rules are never violated and no collisions occur.
+\paragraph{Safety in handcrafted scenarios} The safety verification ensures that the encounter traffic rules are never violated and we empirically observe that no collisions occur.
 However, this results in a lower goal-reaching rate than for the soft-constrained rule-reward agent.
 One reason for this observation might be that with safety verification, the task is more difficult to solve since the agent is often constrained to avoidance maneuvers before it can maneuver freely again.
 Thus, the safe agent can explore less freely compared to the baseline and rule-reward agents.
 The drop in the goal-reaching rate when the safety verification is enabled after training is likely due to the distribution shift, as the baseline and rule-reward agents are probable led to states that they explored less frequently or not at all during training.

 \paragraph{Safety on recorded scenarios} In contrast, testing the rule-reward and baseline agent with safety verification on the scenarios from recorded traffic data does not lead to such a significant drop.
-At the same time, the agent setups without safety verification exhibit less collisions and rule violations on the recorded maritime traffic scenarios.
+At the same time, the agent setups without safety verification exhibit fewer rule violations and fewer collisions on the recorded maritime traffic scenarios.
 Both observations indicate that the scenarios based on recorded data are less critical than the handcrafted situations and, thus, easier to solve for the agents that were not constrained to rule-compliant actions during training.
 Generally, the agents generalize well to the scenarios based on recorded data.
-Since identifying critical situations in recorded maritime traffic data is computation-heavy and critical situations are very rare, this small ``sim-to-recorded''-gap is compensated by being able to create many scenarios: The 49 critical situations resulted from one month of maritime traffic data from three large location off the coast of the US (about 30 GB of raw Automatic Identification System (AIS) data), whereas the 2000 handcrafted critical situations were generated in a matter of minutes.
+Since identifying critical situations in recorded maritime traffic data is computation-heavy and critical situations are very rare, this small gap between realistic recorded and randomly handcrafted situations is compensated by being able to create many scenarios: The 49 critical situations resulted from one month of maritime traffic data at the coast of the US, whereas the 2000 handcrafted critical situations were generated in a matter of minutes.
+Yet, recorded scenarios are not fully representing the variety of the real world.
+Thus, future work should investigate if our safe agent also performs well on a real-world test bed.